patelsuhani/web_programming/lecture_0/notes.md

     - font-weight
     - border (can specify how big, type of line, and color of line)
     - border-collapse
+    - display (controls whether or not an element is visible)
 * All CSS can be moved to a separate file with .css extension.
 This allows us to style multiple webpages of the same website within a single file/at a single location.

 * To link CSS file to HTML file: